clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > That night, Lady Wachter, accompanied by her three **cult fanatics**, travels to the Baron’s mansion, requests an audience with the Baron, and presents him with Izek’s severed head.
 The Baron, assuming that he is about to be assassinated, attempts to flee.
 However, he is forcefully stopped by the _command_ spell of one of Lady Wachter’s cultists.
 >
-> Trapped in Lady Wachter’s clutches, the Baron spitefully agrees to relinquish his claim to the position of burgomaster.
+> Trapped in Lady Wachter’s clutches, the Baron spitefully agrees to relinquish his claim to the position of mayor.
 (Lady Wachter graciously permits him to retain his noble title, ensuring that he retains his family’s estate, incomes, and other trappings of status.)
 ## F5a.
 The Abdication
 The following morning, Vallaki’s guards gather the townsfolk for an announcement in the town square.
-While standing atop the wooden scaffold erected for the Festival of the Blazing Sun, the Baron solemnly abdicates his position as burgomaster and appoints Lady Wachter to replace him.
+While standing atop the wooden scaffold erected for the Festival of the Blazing Sun, the Baron solemnly abdicates his position as mayor and appoints Lady Wachter to replace him.

 If the players attend the announcement, Lady Wachter does not publicly acknowledge them, but offers them a knowing look and a small nod of recognition.

 Lady Wachter first commands the town guard to release the prisoners in the stocks, and then proclaims that the town shall have no further festivals, except those on holy days.
 She then delivers the following speech:

 <div class="description">
 <p>“Thank you, Baron Vallakovich, both for your foresight in these times of trouble, and for your family's long history of service to the good people of Vallaki.
-You honor me with this position, and I vow to do my utmost to carry out the responsibilities of burgomaster with wisdom and care.</p>
+You honor me with this position, and I vow to do my utmost to carry out the responsibilities of mayor with wisdom and care.</p>
 <p>“My fellow Vallakians, we find ourselves in a period of change.
 Change is difficult—it can lead us into danger, or into a period of new and brighter prosperity.
 To navigate such murky waters, a steady hand is needed—a hand that acknowledges the world as it is, not the world as we may wish it to be.</p>
 <p>"It is neither defiance nor abdication that will lead us to prosperity and peace, but respect, homage, and a sense of proper duty.</p>
 <p>"It is through these three principles that we may secure the safety of our children, our neighbors, and ourselves—and it is through these three principles that I will work to ensure a better future for our beloved town.</p>